datajoint/element-facemap/docs/src/pipeline.md

 connects to upstream Elements including Lab, Animal, and Session.
 For more detailed documentation on each table, see the API docs for the respective schemas.

-The element is composed of two main schemas, `facemap_behavior_estimation` and `facemap_inference`.
-The `facemap_behavior_estimation` schema is designed to handle the analysis and ingestion Facemap's SVD analysis for pupil and ROI tracking.
+The element is composed of two main schemas, `facial_behavior_estimation` and `facemap_inference`.
+The `facial_behavior_estimation` schema is designed to handle the analysis and ingestion Facemap's SVD analysis for pupil and ROI tracking.
 The `facemap_inference` schema is designed to handle the analysis and ingestion of Facemap's pose estimation and tracking key points on the mouse face.

 ## Diagrams

-### `facemap_behavior_estimation` module
+### `facial_behavior_estimation` module

-- The `facemap_behavior_estimation` schema is designed to handle the analysis and ingestion Facemap's SVD analysis for pupil and ROI tracking.
+- The `facial_behavior_estimation` schema is designed to handle the analysis and ingestion Facemap's SVD analysis for pupil and ROI tracking.

      ![pipeline](https://raw.githubusercontent.com/datajoint/element-facemap/main/images/pipeline_facial_behavior_estimation.svg)